About Camden STEAM

 Watch: Camden STEAM strategy launch at Google, King's Cross - short film (4 mins, 14 secs)

-Camden STEAM Vision:
+Camden STEAM Vision

 We will work together building a future where Camden is a beacon of inclusive opportunity and innovation.
 Young people, regardless of background, will be inspired by STEAM opportunities and they will be ready for the world of work in Camden’s STEAM industries.
 STEAM employers will have access to a local diverse talent pipeline to meet their recruitment needs and help them to innovate and flourish.